awk Programs

 reflect that the word has been seen an additional time.

-The second rule, because it has the pattern END
+The second rule, because it has the pattern END, is not executed

 until the input has been exhausted.
 It prints out the contents of the